what is actuarial science

 An Overview of Actuarial Science

-3. Actuarial science emerged as a formal mathematical field in the late 17th century due to the growing need for extended insurance protection.
-Actuarial science encompasses various interconnected disciplines, such as math, theory of probability, statistics, economics, finance, and computer science.
+• Actuarial science emerged as a formal mathematical discipline in the late 17th century to meet the increasing demand for extended insurance protection.
+It combines multiple fields, including mathematics, probability theory, statistics, economics, finance, and computer science, to assess and manage financial risks..

 Accreditations and certificates for professionals